dmyyy/dotfiles/README.md

 - cargo-limit
 - cargo-sweep

-## Qutebrowser

-- config and userscripts locations are platform dependent

-## Font
+## Fonts

 - `brew install --cask font-zed-mono-nerd-font`
 - San Francisco - default mac font

+## Qutebrowser

+- config and userscripts paths are platform dependent
+- needed a system-wide pynacl install and to be launched from terminal